One Solution. Two Changes.

 In any case, some of these avoidance strategies, like distraction, are useful, often as a short-term break so we can re-center and then re-engage in more skillful ways.
 Sometimes these avoidance strategies are not just helpful, they are necessary.
 Sometimes, however, we can avoid reality so successfully we create more suffering than necessary.
 The dysfunctional status quo of our current culture is caused by an over-emphasis on avoidance strategies.
 We are so eager to feel pleasant emotion and avoid unpleasant emotion that we are failing to confront significant problems with our planet, such as deforestation, loss of topsoil, desertification, and climate change.
 Thus, intimacy strategies are critical for learning to thrive on one planet’s worth of resources, the main theme of this site.

 Life is better and more resilient when we also have the ability to engage in intimacy strategies (the top part of the y-axis) in addition to these avoidance strategies.
 Intimacy is not a euphemism for sex or even physical intimacy though it includes both.
-Intimacy is much broader: it involves dealing with reality, early, often, and skillfully.
+Intimacy is much broader: it involves dealing with (or connecting with) reality, early, often, and skillfully.
 Intimacy strategies involve really knowing oneself or the other person we are interacting with.
-Without intimacy strategies, we’re not going to be very good at speaking skillfully when disagreement, incompatibilities, or unpleasant emotion arise because we will be using avoidance strategies that, by definition, avoid one or more aspects of reality.
+Without intimacy strategies, we’re not very good at speaking skillfully when disagreement, incompatibilities, or unpleasant emotion arise because we will be using avoidance strategies that, by definition, avoid one or more aspects of reality.